-All incoming freshmen and new transfer students will receive a clicker device and a 1-year ResponseWare license, regardless of your major or the classes you are taking.
+All incoming freshmen and new transfer students will receive a clicker device and a ResponseWare license, regardless of your major or the classes you are taking.
 The device is yours to keep and will be used in many of your classes at the School of Engineering.
 Take care not to lose it!

-If you did not receive a clicker as a new student and your professor has informed you that you will be using clickers in class, you may borrow a clicker from the FITL Center for a semester at a time.
+If you did not receive a clicker or license as a new student and your professor has informed you that you will be using SRS in class, you may borrow a clicker from the FITL Center for a semester at a time.
 Bring your class schedule and your student ID to LC 444 to make arrangements to borrow a clicker.

-In addition, if you expect to use clickers in many of your classes, you may be interested in purchasing one to keep.
-Individual clickers may be purchased through the Turning Technologies Student Store.
-Please contact firstname.lastname@example.org for information about ordering from the store.
+In addition, if you expect to use SRS in many of your classes, you may be interested in purchasing a clicker or license.
+Individual clickers and licenses may be purchased through the Turning Technologies Student Store.
+Please contact tandonSRS@nyu.edu for information about ordering from the store.

-Once you have received your clicker, it will need to be registered in NYU Classes.
-This lets your professor know that you are participating in clicker activities and can help you if you lose your clicker.
+Once you have received your clicker or license, they will need to be registered in NYU Classes.
+This lets your professor know that you are participating in poll activities and can help you if you lose your clicker.

 If you received a ResponseWare license, you must activate your license by creating an account.

 Tandon uses the ResponseCard RF LCD clicker device, which communicates through radio frequency.
 It is lightweight, compact in size and has a range of 250 feet.

 The clicker is powered by two coin-cell CR2032 (3.0V) lithium batteries.
 The average battery life is 6 to 12 months.
 After that time, you will need to purchase replacement batteries.
 These batteries can be purchased at low cost from electronics retailers like Best Buy and Target, as well as drug stores like Duane Reade, Walgreens, or CVS.